-Adjusted biweekly Salary = hours worked and paid holidays x biweekly salary hours scheduled and paid holidays

-(paid holiday = the weekly maxima defined in Clause 32.3 divided by five (5) days).
+Adjusted biweekly Salary = $\frac{hours\ worked\ and\ paid\ holidays\ x\ biweekly\ salary}{hours\ scheduled\ and\ paid\ holidays}$ (paid holiday = the weekly maxima defined in Clause 31.3 divided by five [5] days).

-26.14 Increments for Instructional Staff
+25.14 Increments for Instructional Staff

-(a) (1) New instructors shall progress one (1) increment for each year of seniority through all incremental steps of the salary schedule, with the exceptions noted below.

-(2) Cross Union Appointments - Movement on the salary scale will be based on each full year of instructional employment with the College, not each full year of employment within each bargaining unit.

-- (b) Instructors shall progress through all incremental steps of the salary schedule. - (c) Initial Placement on Scale See also Article 12.3 of the Common Agreement
+- (a) (1) Instructors shall progress one (1) increment for each year of seniority through all incremental steps of the salary schedule, with the exceptions noted below. - (2) Cross Union Appointments Movement on the salary scale shall be based on each full year of instructional employment with the College, not each full year of employment within each bargaining unit. - (b) Instructors shall progress through all incremental steps of the salary schedule. - (c) Initial Placement on Scale See also Article 12.3 of the Common Agreement

 Nothing in this Agreement shall prevent an instructor from being hired above the instructor's minimum rate to a maximum of Step BFA 5 of the scale.
-Normally the following criteria will be used in placing instructors on scale:
+Normally the following criteria shall be used in placing instructors on scale: